Fast View Synthesis of Casual Videos with Soup-of-Planes: Method

 \subsection{Consistent Dynamic Content Synthesis}

 Using oriented planes to represent near and complex dynamic objects is challenging.
 Therefore, we resort to simple but effective per-frame point clouds to represent them.
-At each timestamp $t$, we extract the dynamic appearance $\I^{d}_t$ and soft dynamic masks $\M^*_t$ from input frame $\I_t$ (Sec.~\ref{sec:optimization}).
-Then, they are warped to compute the dynamic color $\nv{\I}^d_{t}$ and mask $\nv{\M}_{t}$ at the target view $(\nv{T}, t)$ using forward splatting:
+At each timestamp $t$, we extract the dynamic appearance $\I^{d}_t$ and the learned dynamic mask $\M^*_t$ from input frame $\I_t$ (Sec.~\ref{sec:optimization}).
+Then, they are warped to compute the dynamic color $\nv{\I}^d_{t}$ and mask $\nv{\M}_{t}$ at the target view $(\pose_{\mathrm{target}}, t)$ using forward splatting: